Editor’s Note: This marketing infographic is part of our 25 part series.

 Matching your visitors’ intent with the messaging in both your PPC campaign and SEO strategy can be an effective part of your master plan.

-Cheers to testing 🙂
+So, cheers to testing 🙂

 Test in PPC Before You Invest in SEO